 Other, net financing activities during 2022 includes the cash consideration payments to acquire additional interests in certain controlled wireless partnerships and early debt redemption costs.
-See Note 14 to the consolidated financial statements for additional information on noncontrolling interests.
 See Note 15 to the consolidated financial statements for additional information on the early debt redemption costs.